 A key function of this position is gaining experience in the provision of support and direction to community-based Conservation Officers, ensuring the wise use of wildlife.
 This activity encompasses a wide range of public services and regulatory duties in the area of wildlife management.
 The Wildlife Manager Trainee will also learn how to provide support and permitting for similar wise-use practices on behalf of federal agencies pursuant to existing working agreements between levels of government.
 Community-based Conservation Officers are the Department of Environment’s closest and most sensitive link to the public.
 As such, learning how to provide direction to Conservation Officers can have an immediate and direct impact on the public, wildlife and the environment.
 The Wildlife Manager Trainee will gain familiarity and learn how to issue, process or have input into permits for wildlife usage including fur and meat dealers, processing plans, outfitters, guides and wildlife research and observation.

 Knowledge of the basic principles and practices of renewable resource (in particular wildlife) management, including research and harvest management techniques, legislation and regulatory processes, enforcement and compliance methods and conservation education; knowledge of office procedures, record keeping systems and the importance of cross referencing and careful attention to detail are required for this position.
-The incumbent must possess supervisory, time and financial management skills and experience and must be able to travel on the land, and effectively use and maintain mobile equipment.
+The incumbent must be able to travel on the land, and effectively use and maintain mobile equipment.

-The knowledge, skills, and abilities required for this job are normally acquired through completion of Nunavut Arctic College’s Environmental Technology Program, 2 years of relevant experience and the candidate must possess supervisory, time and financial management skills and experience.
-The incumbent must hold a valid driver’s license and a valid Firearms Possession and Acquisition License
+The knowledge, skills, and abilities required for this job are normally acquired through completion of Nunavut Arctic College’s Environmental Technology Program and 2 years of relevant experience The incumbent must hold a valid Firearms Possession and Acquisition License

 The Official Languages of Nunavut are Inuktitut, English and French.